Rivière-à-Pierre: History

 The first settlers arrived in Rivière-à-Pierre around 1880, living off forestry and agriculture.
 The first pioneers acquired lands around lac Vert (Green Lake), upstream of the village.
 The place was known at that time as the Mission du canton de Bois (Mission of Bois Township), named after Louis-Édouard Bois (1813–1889), former priest of Maskinongé and historian of French Canada.

 Shortly thereafter, granite was discovered, which led to the development of granite quarries.
 The arrival of the Lower Laurentian Railway in 1888 brought more people and more business to the town.
 Simultaneously, the exploitation of granite became the predominant industry in Rivière-à-Pierre.

-In 1884, the parish of Saint-Bernardin-de-Sienne was formed.
+In 1884, the mission of Saint-Bernardin-de-Sienne was formed.

-In 1888, the railroad linking Garneau Jonction to Lac-Saint-Jean was built through the fledgling village of Rivière-à-Pierre, resulting in the arrival of new settlers.
+In 1885, the railroad linking Quebec City to Lac Saint-Jean reached the fledgling village of Rivière-à-Pierre, resulting in the arrival of new settlers.
 That same year, the post office and the Rivière-à-Pierre railway station opened, followed by the chapel in 1890.
 In 1897, the municipality of canton de Bois (Bois Township) was established, with Joseph-N. Perron as first mayor.

+In 1908, the mission of Saint-Bernardin-de-Sienne was officially elevated and canonically established as a parish.

 In 1928, an electricity company was established, operating a hydroelectric dam in the Chute de la Marmite (Kettle Falls) located north of the village.
 In 1947, the Shawinigan Water & Power Company acquired this local power company.

-Route 367 to Saint-Raymond Road was built in 1936 (not paved until 1976).
+The Saint-Raymond Road was built in 1936 (not paved until 1976).
 Before 1936, the only road suitable for motor vehicles was the one between Rivière-à-Pierre and Notre-Dame-des-Anges.
-In 1948, Bois Township became the Municipality of Rivière-à-Pierre.
+In 1948, Township Municipality of Bois changed its name and statutes to become the Municipality of Rivière-à-Pierre.

 Saint George College was built in 1938.
 From 1903, the boarding school École Saint-Joseph du Sacré-Coeur educated the town's children.
 Nuns of the Servants of Saint-Coeur-de-Marie operated this school until its closure in 1970.
 This former convent served as a day school from 1970 until 1982 when the new Saint-Coeur-de-Marie school was opened.
 The convent was demolished in 1986 to erect a community centre.

-In 1968, the Portneuf Wildlife Reserve begins its activities.
+In 1968, the Portneuf Wildlife Reserve was established.

 In 1990, the citizens of Rivière-à-Pierre celebrated the centenary of the parish.
 A millennium monument in grey granite was unveiled.